satra/NiPyPe-Paper/nipype_paper.rst

 desc="apply to 4D fMRI data")

+...

 Listing 2.
-Part of the inputs specification for the Brain Extraction Tool (BET) Interface.
+Part of the input specification for the Brain Extraction Tool (BET) Interface.
 Full specification covers 18 different arguments.
-Each field of this class is a Traits object which defines an input with its data type (i.e. list of integers), constraints (i.e. length of the list), dependencies (when for example setting one option is mutually exclusive with another, see the xor parameter), and additional
+Each attribute of this class is a Traits object which defines an input and its data type (i.e. list of integers), constraints (i.e. length of the list), dependencies (when for example setting one option is mutually exclusive with another, see the xor parameter), and additional